-Since I was quite young I have always been interested in photography and taken care to ensure that I surrounded myself with the right equipment to deliver acceptable results.
+Since I was quite young I have always been interested in photography and taken care to ensure that I surrounded myself with the right equipement to create photo aspects – photography tools and inspiration that deliver acceptable results.
 My commitment to quality also saw me take evening classes to A-level to develop my skills and eye for composition.
 Having now embraced the new digital-age of photography I can undertake a range of tasks for you including:

 - Producing photographs for your website or publicity material;